paxha/lararole/docs/guide/README.md

 User can't visit module any page without any permission.
 Even Without write permission User can't perform any action like create, update or delete.
 These permissions are controlled by middleware `permission.read` and `permission.write`.

-## How It Works

--   Create Role
--   Assign modules or nested modules to that Role with read/write permission
--   Assign that role to User
--   Enjoy!

 ## Features

 **A Quick Start Project**
--   Nth Level Modules (Sidebar/Navbar)
--   Read/Write Permission Middlewares
+-   Built-in Migrations
+-   Built-in Routes
--   Directory Structure
+-   Built-in Models
--   Module Model
+-   Built-in Controller
+-   Built in Seed
+-   Read/Write permission middleware
+-   Manageable directory structure

+## How It Works

+-   Create a role
+-   Assign modules to role with read/write permission
+-   Assign role to user
--   Role Model
+-   :)